MahdiAll99/MEDimage/docs/configuration_file.rst

 In ``MEDimage``, all the subpackages and modules need a specific configuration to be used correctly, so they respectively rely on one single JSON configuration file.
 This file contains parameters for each step of the workflow (processing, extraction...).
-For example, `IBSI <https://arxiv.org/abs/1612.07003>`__ tests require specific parameters for radiomcs extraction for each test.
+For example, `IBSI <https://arxiv.org/abs/1612.07003>`__ tests require specific parameters for radiomics extraction for each test.
 You can check a full example of the file here:
 `notebooks/ibsi/settings/ <https://github.com/MahdiAll99/MEDimage/tree/main/notebooks/ibsi/settings>`__.